Crypto Mufasa

 The Reason for the Hike in Cryptojacking Occurences

 The Vice President of SonicWall Europe, Middle East, and Africa (EMEA) mentioned that cryptojacking is a pleasing second thought for cybercriminals and their gangs.
-He further said, “it has a lower potential of being detected by the victim; unsuspecting users across the world see their devices get unaccountably slower, but it’s hard to tie it to criminal activity, much less point to the source.”
+He further said, “It has a lower potential of being detected by the victim; unsuspecting users across the world see their devices get unaccountably slower, but it’s hard to tie it to criminal activity, much less point to the source.”

 Should The Increased Cryptojacking Rate Be a Concern?

-Another key reason why cryptojacking should be a concern is that the crime now affects organizations.
+Another key reason cryptojacking should be a concern is that the crime now affects organizations.
 These cybercriminal gangs have moved from individuals to small, medium, or even large organizations.

 Finally, according to Interpol, “The primary impact of cryptojacking is performance-related, though it can also increase costs for the individuals and businesses affected because coin mining uses high levels of electricity and computing power.”